 Fares for public transport vary according to the mode of transport and distance travelled.
 For expats wishing to use the public transportation system frequently, it's wise to invest in an ORCA pass.
-This pass provides a cost-effective and convenient option of getting around Seattle and is valid on both King County Metro and Sound Transit services.
+This pass is a cost-effective and convenient option for getting around Seattle and is valid on both King County Metro and Sound Transit services.

 Operated by Sound Transit, the Link light rail system is limited but is a fast way to get around.
 Currently consisting of two lines (Central Link and Tacoma Link), extensions are planned for the future.

-Although most residents of Seattle don’t use the service on a regular basis, it is useful for expats who travel for business and need to access the airport.
+Although most Seattle residents don't use the service regularly, the Link light rail is useful for expats who travel for business and need quick access to the airport.